wesselb/lab/README.md

     return B.mean(outer_product)
 ```

-The AutoGrad, PyTorch, TensorFlow, and Jax extensions are not loaded automatically to
+The AutoGrad, PyTorch, TensorFlow, and JAX extensions are not loaded automatically to
 not enforce a dependency on all three frameworks.
 An extension can alternatively be loaded via `import lab.autograd as B`.